getappmap/vscode-appland/doc/tutorial-ruby-ifme.md

 ## Run tests, record appmaps

 The AppMap setup is now complete and the application is ready for recording when RSpec tests are run.
-The recorder will be activated when tests are run and the env variable APPMAP is set to true, the following command will run and create AppMaps for all RSpec tests:
+The recorder will be activated when tests are run and the env variable APPMAP is set to true.
+This command will run and create AppMaps for all RSpec tests:

 ```sh-session
 # APPMAP=true bundle exec rspec